-I recently finished an MA in Early and Medieval Irish at University College Cork, writing my final thesis about Láeg mac Riangabra and his role within the Ulster Cycle.
+I have an MA in Early and Medieval Irish from University College Cork; I wrote my final thesis about Láeg mac Riangabra and his role within the Ulster Cycle.
 My undergraduate degree was in Anglo-Saxon, Norse and Celtic, during which I specialised in medieval Irish literature, with a particular interest in queer theory.
 I spend a fair amount of the time liveblogging my research on the internet, and sometimes make YouTube videos retelling medieval Irish tales.
-You can find more about my academic research on the Research page.
+You can find more about my academic research and publications on the Research page.

 Before I started my MA, I spent a year as trainee librarian at Christ’s College Cambridge, and a year before that as an under-employed new graduate with a handful of different temporary jobs.
 Over the last few years I’ve worked in school, academic, public, and community libraries, and I also had a brief but fabulous stint as a bookseller for Waterstones.
-These days I fill the void by alphabetising my own overcrowded bookshelves.
+I now work part time in an academic library alongside my writing and research.

 Other places you can find me: